Hydra-Research-Group/Roblox-Ranking-API/README.md

 ## 📡 API Endpoints

 ### `GET /`
-Returns a simple confirmation message.
+Returns a simple confirmation message to verify that the API is running.

 ---

 ### `PATCH /update-rank`
-Updates a user's rank and logs to a webhook (if configured).
+Updates a user's rank and logs the result to a webhook (if configured).

 **Headers:**
 - `x-access-key`: Your access key